Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A closing and contact information

-I believe my abilities and work experience make me a ideal candidate for this position.
-I would welcome the opportunity to further discuss with you about the ways I can be a valuable asset to your team.
+I am certain that my qualifications and experience make me a good candidate for this position.
+I would be delighted to speak with you further about how I can contribute on your staff.

 Sincerely,